Last Updated: May 24, 2021

 (Source: Community Tax)

 Once you’ve submitted everything, don’t think you’re safe!
-Even if a lot of time has passed!
-In fact, the IRS can issue audits up to 6 years later if you are suspected of underreporting your income by at least 25%.
+Even if a lot of time has passed.
+In fact, the IRS can audit your tax returns six years or even more after filing if there’s suspicion of income underreporting by at least 25%.

-Sure, inadvertent mistakes happen.
-But in most cases, people don’t have trouble paying their taxes.
-They just don’t want to and try to trick the system.
+Sure, mistakes happen.
+But in most cases, people don’t have trouble paying taxes.
+They just don’t want to and are trying to trick the system.

 But did you know that evasion rates differ across different types of taxes?